How we create local Flying Labs™

 By now, our Flying Labs have generated a skilled local workforce to meet the growing demand for robotics solutions.
 With these building blocks in place, we catalyze new business opportunities at our Flying Labs by providing entrepreneurship and business management training specifically around robotics-as-a-service.
 We also organize a local business plan competition and provide the winning team with seed funding to get started.

 Meanwhile, local members of the Flying Labs may have identified new needs that require different robotics solutions.
 WeRobotics uses the same four-phased framework to guide the collaboration again, matching local needs with new robotics solutions and by transferring new knowledge and technologies to the Flying Labs.
 In time, our most experienced Flying Labs take the lead in co-creating and training new Flying Labs in their region.

 Where we create local Flying Labs

 We create Flying Labs in developing and at-risk countries.
-The map below shows you where we are concentrating our efforts today and in what phase these labs are currently active.
+The map below shows you where we are concentrating our efforts today and in what phase these Flying Labs are currently active.
 Find more information on our active Flying Labs on their specific websites:

-Interested in starting your own Flying Lab?
+Interested in starting your own Flying Labs?
 Get in touch!
 We will get you set up and connected to the global Flying Labs network.